 Can this oatmeal be prepared the day before?

-What fruit variations can I use?
+What fruit varieties can I use?

-- Sliced bananas for creamy sweetness.
+- Sliced bananas for a creamy smoothness.

 - Fresh or frozen berries such as blueberries, raspberries or strawberries.